Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources-With-Custom-Settings.md

   - Disable Azure Defender for Azure Kubernetes Service (AKS)
   - Set a different location for Management resources (controlled through an input variable on the root module)
   - Add custom resource tags for Management resources (controlled through an input variable on the root module)
+  - Set the local `configure_management_resources` input variable in the  `settings.management.tf` file for a custom deployment of the management resources solutions.
+If set to false the solution will not be deployed.

 The module allows for further customization of the Management resources through the `advanced` setting, however this is out-of-scope for this example.